Security Gate

 - In the confirmation modal, click Yes, remove it to confirm.

-- The asset will now use the global policy.
+- The asset will now use the global rule.

 Running Security Gate with the AST